 - We gather at St. Declan’s Well to mark the moment.
 You will feel a sense of achievement of having walked the 125kms (70 miles) all the way from Cashel to Ardmore as St. Declan himself did over 1,600 years ago.

-- Guest local guides over the 5 days.
+- Guest local guides over the 5 days on Camino.

-- Coach transfers, luggage transfer, room allocation for the 5 nights and car parking for the duration of your Camino in the carpark at Cahir House Hotel.
+- Coach transfers and car parking for the duration of your Camino in the carpark at Cahir House Hotel and Mount Melleray Abbey.

 - St. Declan’s Way Camino Passport and completion stamp.

 * Single Room Supplement inclusive of the 6 nights is €120

 * Additional accommodation rates supplement for June, July and August of €100